 For more information regarding AP tests, visit collegeboard.org.

 Test fees vary greatly by test and are paid at the time of registration.
 Students may also encounter additional fees for sending their test scores to more than a set number of institutions or for choosing to send scores after the opportunity to designate schools has passed.
-The SAT, for example, includes four score sends with test registration; that means any students who register and take the test can send their results to four schools of their choice for free.
+The SAT, for example, includes four score sends with test registration; that means any students who register and take the test can send their results to four colleges/universities of their choice for free.
 Sending results to five or more schools usually incurs additional costs.

 You may be required to show an original form of ID (not a photocopy) when you take your standardized test(s).
 This is generally used as a precaution against cheating or other fraudulent activity, and without such an ID, you may be turned away from your testing center.
 Acceptable forms of student identification include passports, driver’s licenses, and student IDs.
 If you don’t have an acceptable form of ID, you and your parents may be able to fill out supplementary paperwork before—and we’re talking well before—taking the test; this form will likely need to be prepared in conjunction with your school and/or a notary.
 Check with the organization responsible for your test(s) to confirm what ID, if any, is necessary on test day.